21isenough/LightningATM/docs/guide/information_and_tips.md

 - If you get the error `bash: $: command not found` then you copied the dollar sign `$` in front of the command.
 Don't do that!
 - When logging in via SSH, make sure to use the correct user `pi`.
 If you accidentally use `admin` or make a typo, you will not see an error, but the password will not be accepted.
-- You can change WiFi parameters later with the command: `$ sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`
+- You can change WiFi parameters with the command: `$ sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`